 You are investing through a 401(k) plan

 Employer 401(k) plans almost universally offer mutual funds, not ETFs.
-The plan sponsor's recordkeeping infrastructure (Fidelity, Empower, Vanguard, Voya, etc.) is built around daily NAV pricing, automatic payroll deductions, and target-date funds.
-ETFs do not fit cleanly.
-The decision inside a 401(k) is which mutual fund in the plan menu, not whether to switch wrappers.
+The plan sponsor's recordkeeping infrastructure (Fidelity, Empower, Voya, and similar) is built around daily NAV pricing under Investment Company Act § 22(d) (15 U.S.C. § 80a-22(d)), automatic payroll deductions under 26 U.S.C. § 401(k), and target-date funds qualifying as Qualified Default Investment Alternatives under 29 CFR 2550.404c-5.
+ETFs do not fit that pipeline cleanly.
+The decision inside a 401(k) is which mutual fund in the plan menu, not whether to switch wrappers; the plan sponsor's ERISA § 404(a) (29 U.S.C. § 1104(a)) fiduciary duty governs the menu construction.

 04